Oil & Gas in

 Fertilizers, petrochemicals, manufacturing energy use and the broader industrial layer that determines local value creation.

-Which business opportunities arise around oil and gas?
+Business opportunities around oil and gas

 This sector is relevant for operators, service companies, pipeline contractors, LNG specialists, engineering firms, industrial suppliers, logistics companies, storage providers, measurement and control vendors, chemical firms and investors.